-St Moritz is world famous for its glamorous reputation and this past February hosted the 2017 World Championships.
+St Moritz is world famous for its glamorous reputation and hosted the 2017 World Championships.
 In 2015 it celebrated 150 years of winter tourism when Johannes Badrutt persuaded British tourists with a money back guarantee, that sunny St Moritz was the place for winter sports.
 It also has a less known side: that of its ancient Romansh culture, language, and heritage.
 You see it in the indigenous sgrafitto architecture, hear it in local conversations.
 Foremost is the natural beauty of St. Moritz.
 This sophisticated town curves like a crescent moon around its lake and is crowned by glacier-draped peaks.
-The English were the first foreign visitors seduced by its sunny winters as it now celebrates 150 years of its international winter tourists.
 It also has the nerve wracking Cresta and bobsled runs; golf, polo and horse racing every winter on its lake; and almost unlimited window-shopping, for any European designer worth his salt has a boutique here.
 For passive intrigue, afternoon tea at Hanselmann’s is a must, offering some of the best people watching anywhere.